 Consensus protocol uses the public ledger to store the complete list of transactions that have taken place in the history of the bitcoin network.
-The security of the blockchain is maintained by a cryptographic chain of computations and blocks.
+A cryptographic chain of blocks that have been computationally created, is what maintains the security of the blockchain.

 Consensus demands that the network agrees to the rules or design of the programming language to verify all new blocks and transactions.
 That means that the data in the blockchain must be consistent across all miners.

 All transactions are deemed valid based on the most current state of the blockchain.
 This is the process of preventing the double spend problem.
-Thus if a transaction has already been added to the block, it cannot be spent again, even if the sender has sent it to two different addresses.
-The transaction approved first will be reflected in the state of the blockchain.
+Thus if a transaction has already been added to the block, it cannot be spent again.
+Even if the sender has sent it to two different addresses, only the first approved transaction is reflected in the state of the blockchain.

 If you want to know more about Consensus Protocol read about it here on the blog.

 Serialization is the process of converting a Bitcoin transaction into a hexadecimal sentence.
 Serialization is also known as a “byte stream”.
 This is the process of converting the internal representation of the data structure into a format that can be transmitted one byte at a time.
 This is necessary to manage the size and amount of data in a transaction.

 Here are some images.
 The first is uncompressed and is 64 bytes.
 The second is serialized using DER and is only 32 bytes.
 The basic difference is obviously the size, and increased ease of managing the data.

 The standard for serializing signatures (and lots of other things, for that matter) is called Distinguished Encoding Rules (DER) format.
 Satoshi used DER format to serialize signatures: